soxueren/atsd/administration/corrupted-zookeeper.md

 ```
 Then execute the following steps to fix the issue:

-> Note: If your ATSD installation has replication setup according [replication
+> Note: If your ATSD installation has a replication setup according to the [replication
 guide](replication.md "ATSD Replication"), execute the `add_peer` commands on the master machine again
-to restart replication after you have restored the corrupted zookeeper using this guide.*
+to restart the replication after you have restored the corrupted zookeeper using this guide.

 Stop HBase: